-During the execution phase, the Contractor is solely responsible to obtain all necessary permits, visas, authorisations or licenses to ascertain smooth running of the works.
-The contractor must also comply with Planning Authority and Environment Resource Authority permit and regulations.
+10.3 During the execution of the contract, the Contractor is solely responsible to obtain all necessary permits, visas, authorisations or licenses to ascertain smooth running of the works.
+The contractor must also comply with Planning Authority and Environment Resource Authority for permits and regulations.